-A Celebration of Life service will be held for him at the Woodland Hills Presbyterian Church, 5751 Platt Ave. on April 6th at 2pm.
-In lieu of flowers, the Family is suggesting a donation in Alan's name to the Michael J. Fox Foundation for Parkinson's Research.
+A Celebration of Life service will be held for him at, Woodland Hills Presbyterian Church, 5751 Platt Ave. on April 6th at 2pm.
+In lieu of flowers, the Family is suggesting a donation in Alan's name to the: Michael J. Fox Foundation for Parkinson's Research.

 Alan was a good friend, a good neighbor, a good father and a good man.
 He always tried and worked hard, did the right thing, was always there for his family!
-He leaves behind his beloved wife Betty; daughters Carol (Mark Brooks) Berry and Sue Sander and son Bob (Margo Berger) Berry; grandschildren, Braedon and Chynna Berry, and Katie and Tori Sander; his beloved Eteri, his little Juliet; and his cat Harold.
+He leaves behind his beloved wife, Betty; daughters, Carol (Mark Brooks) Berry and Sue Sander; son, Bob (Margo Berger) Berry; grandchildren, Braedon and Chynna Berry, and Katie and Tori Sander; his beloved Eteri, his little Juliet; and his cat, Harold.
 He will be missed every minute of every day!

 Published in Los Angeles Daily News on Mar.
 31, 2013